uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_vm_install_and_configure.md

 summary: "Download the pre-built disk image, adjust the size of the virtual machine to fit your host then execute the script to create the VirtualBox machine."
 ---

-We will then download and install the latest version of the CockroachDB pre-built binary.
 The steps are:

-1. Download the Pre-Built Image.
+- Download the Pre-Built Image.

-2. Configure the Create_VM script.
+- Configure the Create_VM script if required.

-3. Execute the Create_VM script to create the virtual machine.
+- Execute the Create_VM script to create the virtual machine.

 ## Download the Pre-Built Image
 <span class="label label-info">Windows</span><span class="label label-success">Mac</span><span class="label label-warning">Linux</span>